Eric Shaw (screenwriter)

-Eric Shaw (born 1973) is an American television writer whose credits include Nickelodeon's SpongeBob SquarePants.
-Originally from Jericho, NY, he attended Jericho High School and graduated from Columbia University.
-He has been an animation writer since 2003 and has also written for Skunk Fu, Krypto the Superdog, Sid the Science Kid, My Friends Tigger & Pooh and many other animated hit shows.
+Eric Shaw is an American television writer whose credits include Nickelodeon's SpongeBob SquarePants.
+Originally from Jericho, New York, he attended Jericho High School and graduated from Columbia University.
+He has been an animation writer since 2003 and has also written for Skunk Fu!, Krypto the Superdog, Sid the Science Kid, My Friends Tigger & Pooh and other animated shows.
 He is known for writing on SpongeBob SquarePants seasons five and six.
 As a staff writer, Shaw had written 10 SpongeBob episodes.
 In 2007, Shaw served as the President of the International Jury at the Cartoons on the Bay Animation Festival in Salerno, Italy.
-Shaw was Head Writer on the PBS animated series WordGirl starring Tom Kenny, Maria Bamford, Patton Oswalt, Jeffrey Tambor, and others.
-Shaw ran the writing on Season 5 (26 episodes), from Soup2Nuts's Watertown, Mass studio.
+Shaw was head writer on the PBS animated series WordGirl, starring Tom Kenny, Maria Bamford, Patton Oswalt, and Jeffrey Tambor, for the fifth season (26 episodes).
+He worked from Soup2Nuts's Watertown, Mass studio.
 On June 14, 2013, he won an Emmy Award for Outstanding Writing in Animation at the 40th Annual Creative Arts Daytime Emmy Awards.